 For many nations, a primary obstacle to achieving sustainable progress is the deadly legacy of landmines.
 Landmines halt agricultural production, impede economic growth, slow the return of refugees, instill fear, and kill and maim innocent citizens on a daily basis, injuring or killing at least one person every 40 minutes.
 Thus, MLI's primary mission is to establish practical, affordable, and sustainable indigenous programs to help severely mine-affected countries rid their land of mines.

 Mine Detection Dogs (MDDs) are able to effectively and efficiently "sniff out" the landmines, which are often small, plastic, and buried in the ground.
-Over the past 16 years, MLI has provided 192 highly trained mine detection dogs to 11 mine-affected countries.
-In just the past two years, MLI's active dogs have searched nearly 15 million square meters of mine-contaminated land.
-None of MLI's MDDs have been injured or killed while working and all are retired into excellent homes.
+Over the past 16 years, MLI has provided 197 highly trained mine detection dogs to 11 mine-affected countries.
+In 2013, MLI's active MDDs searched nearly 800 acres of mine affected land, saving countless lives.
+None of MLI's MDDs have been injured or killed while working and all are retired into excellent homes

 MLI emphasizes the importance of helping countries help themselves and is the only organization in the world that builds indigenous demining capacity by donating highly trained Mine Detection Dogs (MDDs) to mine contaminated countries, and then training local handlers to safely and effectively employ the MDDs in national landmine clearance programs.
 Each MDD impacts tens of thousands of lives by searching up to 2 million sq. meters of land in their working life before retiring into great homes.

 Total Funding Goal: $20,000